Amir-KN/Hotel-Management-System/README.md

 void Server::HandleRooms(int client_fd);
 ```
 With help of this option, admins can ADD, REMOVE and MODIFY the rooms.
+The detail and argument of each feature write after choose Room option

 ### Logout
 We handle this option with below function in Server :